 And it can be easy to fall into the rabbit hole wanting to get every pretty shoe that come across our path when visiting a dance shoe shop.

-My first advice is yes, aesthetics are important (for you to feel good with how they look on you, not so much regarding what others might think), but comfort and functionality are the most important.
+My first advice is: Yes, aesthetics are important (for you to feel good with how they look on you, not so much regarding what others might think), but comfort and functionality are the most important.

 What comfort means is relative.
 So what to consider when evaluating your options?

-Both, tango and regular shoes, can be pretty.
-What makes a difference is that the tango shoes are made of different materials and structure that is supposed to facilitate your movements, e.g.:
+They are made of different materials and structure that is supposed to facilitate your movements.
+For example:

 Soles

-The material of tango shoe soles facilitates your pivots and awareness of the floor.
-It’s not that slippery to make you unstable and not that rough to require lots of energy to pivot.
+It’s not that slippery to make you unstable, and not that rough to require lots of energy to pivot.
 Just the exact balance of grip and flow.

 In addition, regular shoe soles can have overhanging borders, which can alter your perception of the distance between your feet and your partner’s.
 Designs without overhang prevent this issue.